Searching for unique camping or glamping experiences? Look no further …

 Pebble Pods, Strangford, Co Down

-Nestled on private, tranquil shores of Strangford Lough, Pebble Pods is Northern Ireland’s latest luxury pod camping experience.
+Nestled on private, tranquil shores of Strangford Lough, Pebble Pods is an adults-only luxury pod camping experience.
 There are three luxurious and cosy eco-friendly glamping pods – Trasnagh, Braddock and Drummond – which accommodate two people with amenities such as kitchenette, private hot-tub, thermal sauna, firepit and barbecue area as well as free Wifi.
 Not to mention complimentary bicycles and kayaking to explore Strangford Lough.
-The pods are ideally situated to visit pretty neighbouring villages, including Killinchy and Greyabbey, not to mention the superb National Trust properties of Castle Ward and Mount Stewart.
-As an adults-only resort, pods are £130 per night; www.pebblepods.com.
+The pods are ideally situated to visit pretty neighbouring villages, including Killinchy and Greyabbey, not to mention the superb National Trust properties of Castle Ward and Mount Stewart; www.pebblepods.com.

 The Hideaway at Dromquinna Manor, Co Kerry